oshalygin/npm-auth/README.md

 * This utility depends on various environment variables being set, specifically:
 * `NPM_REGISTRY_API_KEY` => the value of `_auth`.
-* `NPM_REGISTRY_EMAIL` => the email used to authenticate with, default: `atom.headless`.
+* `NPM_REGISTRY_EMAIL` => the email used to authenticate with.
 The default value will be used if this environment variable is not set.
 * `NPM_REGISTRY` => the registry that the utility will authenticate against.

 ####Installation